lc-cs-172/fall-2025/syllabus.md

 midterm will cover all the preceding material, the final is comprehensive.

 The exams are closed-book pen-and-paper tests given in the classroom.
-Each exam might draw from a number of one-star and two-star questions from the Questions and Answers sections of relevant pages in [Pythonorama](https://github.com/alainkaegi/pythonorama#pythonorama).
+Each exam will include a number of one-star and two-star questions from the Questions and Answers sections of relevant pages in [Pythonorama](https://github.com/alainkaegi/pythonorama#pythonorama).

 ## Helpful Tips